 The school remained a high school until the 1950's when the new Miami Northwestern High School was inaugurated just a few blocks from Dorsey High School.
-The campus was then retrofitted and renamed Dorsey Junior High School by the Miami- Dade County School Board.
+The campus was then retrofitted and renamed Dorsey Junior High School by the Miami-Dade County School Board.
 It remained a junior high school until the spring of 1967.
-Around 1969, the Miami-Dade County School Board established a Vocational Center to meet the increasing demands for post-secondary technical education in this neighborhood.
+Around 1969, the Miami-Dade County School Board established a Vocational Center to meet the increasing demands for postsecondary technical education in this neighborhood.
 The new school was christened Miami Dorsey Skill Center.
 It served as a beacon of hope for everyone in the community.
 The new adult technical college was to provide high school completion and certificate programs in various vocational trades.
 The school has ever since attempted to maintain this philosophy of helping those in our community.

 Miami Dorsey Skill Center has evolved throughout the years along with the community it serves.
 The school switched its name to Miami Dorsey Adult Education Center in 1977.
 In 1991, the school was renamed D. A. Dorsey Technical College.
-Presently, Dr. Angela Thomas-Dupree, our 9th, D.A.
+Presently, Mr. Marcus Miller, our 10th, D.A.
 Dorsey school principal, has continued the tradition of developing and augmenting the longtime commitment to the post-secondary adult programs.

-Dr. Angela Thomas-Dupree has committed D.A.
+Mr. Miller has committed D.A.
 Dorsey to acquiring federal accreditation in order to accommodate the changing times in which we live.
 Under this direction, D. A. Dorsey Technical College looks forward to an array of new educational possibilities, which will serve to fulfill the needs of the students and our community.

-Dr. DuPree feels fortunate to work with a dedicated team of professional, some who have been employed at D.A.
+Mr. Miller feels fortunate to work with a dedicated team of professional, some who have been employed at D.A.
 Dorsey for over twenty years and willing to carry out the mission "Our mission is to positive impact the residents of this community through educational and economic empowerment by providing sound academic programs spanning from literacy through vocational certification".
-During the course of this year Dr. DuPree has expanded the process of striving for excellence by providing four satellite schooling throughout the community: Memorial Highway and Northwestern High School.
-Dr. DuPree will continue to facilitate dynamic educational programs laced with new challenges and traditions so that each student will be prepared, resilient, skillful, and committed individuals in our competitive global society.
+During the course of this year Mr. Miller has expanded the process of striving for excellence by providing four satellite schooling throughout the community: Northwestern High School and other neighboring high schools.
+Mr. Miller will continue to facilitate dynamic educational programs laced with new challenges and traditions so that each student will be prepared, resilient, skillful, and committed individuals in our competitive global society.